Kindly sponsored by

 a member of the International Dendrology Society

 Christian, T. (2019), 'Fagus sylvatica' from the website Trees and Shrubs Online (treesandshrubsonline.

-Tree to 50 m x 1(–1.3?) m dbh, coppiced trees considerably broader.
+Tree to 50 m × 1(–1.3?) m dbh, parkland or coppiced trees considerably thicker.
 Bark pale grey.
-Young shoots silky hairy at first, becoming more or less glabrous.
-Leaves oval-elliptic, apex acute, base rounded, (3–)4–10 cm x 2.5–4 cm, 5–8 pairs of veins, margins ciliate or remotely and very finely toothed (distinctly lobed in some cultivars), bright green above, pale green below, with a silky pubescence on both sides along midrib and primary veins at least when young; petiole 0.3–1 cm.
+Young shoots silky haired at first, becoming more or less glabrous.
+Leaves oval-elliptic, apex acute, base rounded, (3–)4–10 cm × 2.5–4 cm, 5–8 pairs of veins, margins ciliate or remotely and very finely toothed (distinctly lobed in some cultivars), bright green above, pale green below, with a silky pubescence on both sides along midvein and primary veins at least when young; petiole 0.3–1 cm.
 Perianth of male flowers divided almost to base.
+Peduncles densely pubescent, 2.5 cm.
 Cupule c.
-2.5 cm, scales are of one kind, needle-like.
-Peduncles densely pubescent, 2.5 cm.
-(Tutin et al. (eds) 1993, Cullen et al. (eds) 2011).
+2.5 cm, scales are of one kind, needle-like (Tutin et al. (eds) 1993; Cullen et al. (eds) 2011).